 HealthForceOntario (HFO) also provides information and counselling for internationally educated health professionals in a number of disciplines, including occupational therapy.
+The College presents the College mandate and registration process to internationally educated applicants at HFO twice a year.

 b) Describe how your organization provides information to applicants about these resources.